-Historically, the IMO regulatory framework has been developed around a few ship types – bulk carriers, tankers and containerships – that represent the majority of world trade and, consequently, most of shipping’s CO2 emissions.
-While this seems like a rational approach, there is an expectation that all ship types should contribute to the reduction targets – and the methodologies developed for deep-sea ships do not necessarily fit well with smaller and much more diverse segment of ro-ro ship types, which have very different capabilities in reaching CO2 reductions.
+Historically, the IMO regulatory framework has evolved around a few ship types – bulk carriers, tankers and containerships – that represent the majority of world trade and therefore most of shipping’s CO2 emissions.
+However, the methodologies developed for homogenous deep-sea vessels do not necessarily fit well with the much more diverse segment of ro-ro ship types, which have very different capabilities in reaching CO2 reductions.

 The IMO has set 1 January 2023 for the implementation of two new compliance instruments – the Energy Efficiency Existing Ship Index (EEXI) and the Carbon Intensity Indicator (CII).
 Under this extreme timescale, all discussion and ratification is to be finalised by June 2021.

 This is basically a copy/paste of the Energy Efficiency Design Index (EEDI) introduced for new designs since 2015.
 Existing ships will likewise have to be certified to a technical efficiency standard, or lose their licence to operate.
 The EEXI is highly unusual in being a retroactive requirement – it obliges ships built before EEDI Phase 2 (from 2020) to match this level.
 An EEXI Technical File recording a ship’s emissions reduction rates must be in place by the first annual, intermediate or renewal survey after 1 January 2023.